-- a.
-Scope of application - (i) Administration of a prohibited method to an athlete - 823.
-The initial clause of this provision prohibits the "administration ... to any Athlete ... of any Prohibited Method or Prohibited Substance".
+- Scope of application a. - (i) Administration of a prohibited method to an athlete - The initial clause of this provision prohibits the "administration ... to any Athlete ... of any Prohibited Method or Prohibited Substance".
 This therefore covers the administration of a prohibited method to an athlete by a third party, rather than the administration of a prohibited method or substance by the athlete himself/herself, unless it is alleged that the athlete has administered or attempted to administer a prohibited method or substance to another athlete.
-The administration of a prohibited method or substance by an athlete on himself/herself constitutes a use of a prohibited method or substance, which would fall under Article 2.2 of the WADC, rather than under Article 2.8.

-- (ii) Complicity in an ADRV committed by a third person - 824.
-The second element of Article 2.8 of the WADC covers

-"assisting, encouraging, aiding, abetting, covering up, or any other type of complicity involving" an ADRV.
+The administration of a prohibited method or substance by an athlete on himself/herself constitutes a use of a prohibited method or substance, which would fall under Article 2.2 of the WADC, rather than under Article 2.8. - Complicity in an ADRV committed by a third person (ii) - The second element of Article 2.8 of the WADC covers assisting, encouraging, aiding, abetting, covering up, or any other type of complicity involving" an ADRV.

-Liability under this element of Article 2.8 of the WADC is necessarily conditional upon the existence of a freestanding ADRV under Articles 2.1 to 2.7, which the individual charged with violating Article 2.8 of the WADC either "assist/ed], encourage/d], aid/ed], abet/ed], cover/ed] up" or was otherwise "complicit" in.
+Liability under this element of Article 2.8 of the WADC is necessarily conditional upon the existence of a freestanding ADRV under Articles 2.1 to 2.7, which the individual charged with violating Article 2.8 of the WADC either "assist[ed], encourage[d], aid[ed], abet[ed], cover[ed] up" or was otherwise "complicit" in.

-- 825. Therefore, a violation of Article 2.8 of the WADC cannot be committed in isolation.
+- 791. Therefore, a violation of Article 2.8 of the WADC cannot be committed in isolation.
 Rather, it is parasitic upon the existence of one or more freestanding ADRVs under Articles 2.1 to 2.7.
-The gravamen of the ADRV under Article 2.8 is the deliberate facilitation of the commission or concealment of another type of ADRV, i.e. an ADRV falling under one or more of Articles 2.1 to 2.7, committed by another person, i.e. someone other than the person charged with an ADRV under Article 2.8. - (iii) CAS jurisprudence - 826.
-This analysis is confirmed by the award of the CAS panel in the "Torino" cases (CAS 2007/A/1286; CAS 2007/A/1288; CAS 2007/A/1289), which was relied on by the IOC in the present case. - 827.
+The gravamen of the ADRV under Article 2.8 is the deliberate facilitation of the commission or concealment of another type of ADRV, i.e. an ADRV falling under one or more of Articles 2.1 to 2.7, committed by another person, i.e. someone other than the person charged with an ADRV under Article 2.8. - CAS jurisprudence (iii) - This analysis is confirmed by the award of the CAS panel in the "Torino" cases (CAS 2007/A/1286; CAS 2007/A/1288; CAS 2007/A/1289), which was relied on by the IOC in the present case. - 793.
 During the XX Winter Olympic Games in Torino in 2006, three Austrian cross-country skiers were accommodated, together with their coaches and team doctors, outside the Olympic Village in a dedicated house.
 At the house they used equipment and substances that they brought with them in order to control and, if necessary, lower their haemoglobin levels by saline infusions.
-Saline infusions are a prohibited method under Article 2.2. - 828.
-The athletes, the coaches and/or doctors all fully cooperated with one another and were aware of what the others were doing.
-Some of the athletes physically assisted other athletes in administering the infusions.
-Some of the athletes admitted their involvement in these activities.
+Saline infusions are a prohibited method under Article 2.2.